1. What is the accreditation status of the ATP?

 9. What type of patients do students work with during the program?

-Each student completes a minimum of eight clinical experiences while in the ATEP.
+Each student completes a minimum of eight clinical experiences while in the ATP.
 Each experience will provide exposure to a different athletic training setting.
 Students will experience high school, collegiate, clinic, and general medical environments through a variety of sites in the Inland Empire area.
 These assignments are categorized based on exposure to general medical experiences, varying levels of risk, a variety of different populations including genders, and protective equipment.

-10. Where do ATEP graduates find employment?
+10. Where do ATP graduates find employment?

-ATEP graduates find employment in the following settings:
+ATP graduates find employment in the following settings:

 Professional sport (NBA, NFL, MLB, MLS)